Assistance Animals in Housing

 How can I request a reasonable accommodation from a landlord?

 Although it is not required, we strongly recommend you make the request in writing and keep a copy of the request for your records.
 In your request, state that you are a tenant with a disability and describe how your animal helps you with your disability.
-(Sample letters are included at the end of this packet).
+View sample letters.

 You can ask for a reasonable accommodation for an assistance animal at any time, even if: